AI-enabled Cyber-Physical In-Orbit Factory -- AI approaches based on digital twin technology for robotic small satellite production: Adaptive AI-supported AIT processes for satellite integration

 In parallel, the overview image of the board is also inspected for any deviations from its expected appearance (see \Cref{fig:optInsp0}).
 Thresholding limits in the similarity checks determine possible defects or pollution, in which case stage 2 of the optical inspection is started for the determined regions of interest.

 During stage 2, detailed macro or microscope images are taken from suspect areas on the board, once again using the robot to precisely position the board under those cameras accordingly.
 These detailed inspection images are then analyzed by an AI system to identify visible features on the board.
-A semantic segmentation network trained on a data set of 744 images is used to create an initial set of segmentation masks for the five chosen categories: components, solderpads, solderbridges, solderballs and tombstones.
-After the initial prediction the probability maps are binarized and the contours of individual object instances are extracted using a contour following algorithm~\cite{SUZUKI198532}. \Cref{fig:aitOptProcess} shows the procedure.
+A semantic segmentation network trained on a data set of 744 images created by the authors by running inspection on different types of subsystems is used to create an initial set of segmentation masks for the five chosen categories: components, solderpads, solderbridges, solderballs and tombstones.
+After the initial prediction the probability maps are binarized and the contours of individual object instances are extracted using a contour following algorithm~\cite{SUZUKI198532}.
 The input images are fed through the segmentation network to predict the class memberships of each pixel.
 It is also possible for each pixel to belong to multiple of the five classes as solder-covered components are a common occurrence and some solder balls might be on top of components or solder joints.
 After thresholding by a class-specific value the contours of all objects are extracted from the binary masks.
 Finally the detected objects and their bounding boxes are returned.

 The segmentation network is based on a modified UPerNet~\cite{upernet2021} with ConvNeXt layers~\cite{convnext} instead of default convolutional layers.
 It was trained for 1000 epochs on 16.100 annotated components of satellite PCBs with strong data augmentation, comparable to those of imaug~\cite{imgaug} and batch size 4 on a RTX 2070 GPU with a soft-focal-loss~\cite{SoftFL}.